Shaangits/project2/Readme.md

 # new project
 this was created from local
-crated by shaan hasan khan
+crated by shaan hasan khan.